Reverse Prompt Engineering: Computational Assessment

-In this section, we present the results of testing our proposed methods on various datasets, comparing their performance with the benchmark approach.
-The evaluation focuses on measuring the similarity between the recovered and original prompts.
-We use the ROUGE-1 score to evaluate the overlap in exact tokens, and cosine similarity to assess the semantic similarity, as two prompts may convey the same meaning and function even if worded differently.
-We perform all experiments on GPT-3.5.
+In this section, we present the results of testing our proposed methods on various datasets, comparing their performance with the benchmark approach of $outpu2prompt$ \citep{zhang2024extracting}.
+The evaluation focuses on assessing the semantic and functional similarity between the recovered and original prompts.
+Specifically, we employ cosine similarity as the evaluation metric, as it best aligns with the language model inversion objective \citep{zhang2024extracting}.
+Throughout all experiments, GPT-3.5 serves as the backbone model for $RPE$.